kritikakriti/Cyber-Security-/README.md

 # Cyber-Security-Lab
-I am using Kali Linux platfrom to showcase the practicals as Kali linux itself comes with various pre-installed open source softwares.
+I am using Kali Linux platform to showcase the practicals as Kali linux itself comes with various pre-installed open source softwares.

 To run kali Linux in parallel with my windows pc I am using a Vmware workstation.